 sin and emotional baggage that slows or prevents our progress.
 Besides blatant sin these hindrances can be soul ties and ungodly relationships, destructive habits, ancestral sin passed on down through our family line, or pollution by possessing objects, including those relating to past sinful lifestyles and souvenirs, that have something of the enemy about them and that give the devil a legal right to harass (Eph 4:27).
 In a running race a sprint is where the emphasis is on speed but a marathon calls for stamina and focuses on the progress made, while in relation to our spiritual journey it is important also to retain the territory gained.

-In an earthly race, only one runner wins against the other competitors.
-However, in the Christian 'race' everyone who pays the price of vigilant training for the cause of Christ and remains faithful to the finish line can win against the physical and spiritual struggles that stand in the way of reaching the prize.
-As it will require faith, stamina, commitment, and discipline in order to live faithfully am I dedicated to set aside anything that might hinder me reaching, not a temporary earthy prize but the eternal reward (1 Cor 9:24,25)?
+win against the physical and spiritual struggles that stand in the way of reaching the prize.
+As it will require faith, stamina, commitment, and discipline in order to live faithfully am I dedicated to set aside anything that might hinder me.
+The challenge is “Run in such a way as to get the prize...that will last forever” (1 Cor 9:24,25; Phil 3:14).
+Every believer runs their own race against the unique challenges God has designed for us.
 Its important to keep our eyes on Jesus, our role model, who by contemplating the reward of having multitudes of people in heaven redeemed by His blood was enabled to endure the high cost to secure our salvation (Heb 12:1-3).
 Having a clear impression of the goal God has waiting for us helps us look beyond the present discomfort.

 2/. <<ethnic group; racial discrimination>>